 Through the first Friday of the semester, classes may be dropped or added upon receipt of a completed add/drop/withdrawal form by the Registrar.
-A \$30 schedule change fee will be assessed per form submitted.
+A \$10 schedule change fee will be assessed per transaction.

 After the first Friday of the semester, the student must withdraw from the class in question using the add/drop/withdrawal form.
-A \$30 schedule change fee will be assessed.
+A \$10 schedule change fee per transaction will be assessed.
 A student who withdraws from a class will receive a refund according to the schedule published by the Business Office and included in the Academic Calendar.

 Intensive courses can be dropped up until close of business on the day before the class begins, using the same procedure outlined above for dropping and adding weekly classes.
-Students who drop an intensive class prior to the close of business on the day before the course begins will receive a full refund.
+Students who drop an intensive class prior to the close of business on the day before the course begins will receive a full refund minus a \$10 schedule change fee per transaction.
 After that time, no refunds will be given.